-This is the most common type of incontinence overall, and the most likely to affect younger women.
+This is the most common type of incontinence overall.
 Weakened pelvic floor muscles from stressors such as pregnancy, vaginal delivery or impact sports put pressure on the bladder and urethra (the tube through which urine leaves the body when the bladder empties), forcing them to work harder.

 Routine actions such as laughing, coughing or sneezing that involve the pelvic floor muscles can make urine leak.
 Intense physical activity and movements like weight lifting can also cause leakage.

 For women, pregnancy and vaginal birth can contribute to stress incontinence.
 “The pregnancy itself can upset the balance of forces and pressures on the pelvic floor that can then create incontinence,” says Julie Wiebe, a physical therapist and a clinical assistant professor of physical therapy at the University of Michigan, Flint.
 “And the delivery can add to the reasons why you might be experiencing incontinence.”

 However, young women who’ve never been pregnant may still deal with leaking urine.
 “Incontinence can occur across the age span and can occur even if you’ve never had children,” says Wiebe, who treats women of all ages but specializes in those who experience incontinence because they participate in athletics.